 The Department continues to believe that the rule could potentially lead to increased worker productivity if workers receive an increase in compensation.
 Increased productivity could occur through numerous channels, such as employee retention and level of effort.
+A strand not meet the criteria for being so."
+This survey was conducted when the salary level was \$455.
+The exact percentage may no longer be applicable, but the concern that in some instances the duties test may be misapplied remains.

+400 See Rohwedder, S. and Wenger, J.B.
+(2015).
+The Fair Labor Standards Act: Worker

-A strand of economic research, commonly referred to as "efficiency wage" theory, considers how an increase in compensation may be met with greater productivity.
-Efficiency wages may elicit greater effort on the part of workers, making them more effective on the job.
+Misclassification and the Hours and Earnings Effects of Expanded Coverage.
+RAND Labor and Population.
+RAND conducted a survey to identify the number of workers who may have failed the standards duties test and yet are classified as EAP exempt.
+The survey, a special module to the American Life Panel, asked respondents: (1) their hours worked, (2) whether they are paid on an hourly or salary basis, (3) their typical earnings, (4) whether they perform certain job responsibilities that are treated as proxies for whether they would justify exempt status, and (5) whether they receive any overtime pay.
+Using these data, Rohwedder and Wenger found that "11.5 percent of salaried workers were classified as exempt by their employer although they did of economic research, commonly referred to as "efficiency wage" theory, considers how an increase in compensation may be met with greater productivity.
+401 Efficiency wages may elicit greater effort on the part of workers, making them more effective on the job.
 402 Other research on increases in the minimum wage have demonstrated a positive relationship between increased compensation and worker productivity.
 For example, Kim and Jang (2019) showed that wage raises increase productivity for up to two years after the wage increase.
-They found that in both full and limited-service restaurants productivity increased due to improved worker morale
+403 They found that in both full and limited-service restaurants productivity increased due to improved worker morale after a wage increase.
+Additionally, research demonstrates a correlation between increased earnings and reduced employee turnover. ^{404, 405} Reducing turnover, in turn, may increase productivity because longer-tenured employees have more firm-specific skills and knowledge and thus could be more productive and require less supervision and training.
+406 Reduced turnover could also reduce firms' hiring and training costs.
+As a result, even though marginal

-The exact percentage may no longer be applicable, but the concern that in some instances the duties test may be misapplied remains.